hashbite/gatsby-mdx-suite/README.md

 ### ![Upcoming features](https://img.shields.io/badge/Status-Upcoming-orange?style=flat)

 * A few production websites are already running on this.
-We getting closer to a beta release.
+We are getting closer to a beta release.
 * Build & Website performance improvements
 * DX & Stability